ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### HighlightControllerElement/3

-  > `public void HighlightControllerElement(GameObject element, Color? highlight, float fadeDuration = 0f)`
+  > `public virtual void HighlightControllerElement(GameObject element, Color? highlight, float fadeDuration = 0f)`

   * Parameters
    * `GameObject element` - The element of the controller to apply the highlight to.